-Using ExamView, you can export student assignment results for ANGEL, Blackboard and WebCT Vista.
-This export feature gives you the flexibility to collect and analyze assignment results in ExamView Test Manager and then post them online to your Learning Management System.
+ExamView Test Manager allows you to share assignment results with Learning Management Systems (LMS) by either publishing directly or exporting to a file format that can be uploaded.
+These features give you the flexibility to collect and analyze assignment results in ExamView Test Manager and then post them online to your Learning Management System.